mozilla/caseconductor-platform/README.rst

 The shell script ``reset-mysql.sh`` automates setting up the initial schema and running all update scripts.
 (You may need to modify this script if using a database user other than root).

+There are 2 OPTIONAL scripts created for populating environment data related to Desktop and Mobile testing.
+You don't need to run these scripts if you have your own seed data source or you are interested in testing some other types of environments.

+    db_tcm_seed_desktop_environments.sql - will populate Operating System, Operating System Version and Web Browser data and relationships between them;

+    db_tcm_seed_mobile_environments.sql - will populate Mobile Manufacturers, Mobile Models and Mobile Operating System data and relationships between them

 And run the server::